PrefacePreface

 Depending on the speed of the class, it might be possible to include additional material.
 In past semesters I have included generating functions (after sequences) and some basic number theory (either after the logic and proofs chapter or at the very end of the course).
 These additional topics are covered in the last chapter.

 While I (currently) believe this selection and order of topics is optimal, you should feel free to skip around to what interests you.
 There are occasionally examples and exercises that rely on earlier material, but I have tried to keep these to a minimum and usually can either be skipped or understood without too much additional study.
-If you are an instructor, feel free to edit the or Mathbook XML source to fit your needs.
+If you are an instructor, feel free to edit the LaTeX or Mathbook XML source to fit your needs.

 Previous and future editions